 But rarely does it leave quickly.

 In his book, The War of Art, Steven Pressfield tells a story about how he slowly began to remove the block.
 He was living in a trailer after his divorce, unable to finish the last 10% of a project.
 One day, as he stared at a pile of dishes stacked high in the sink, he realized he needed to just do something.
+He needed to get his body moving.
 So he started doing the dishes.
-Hot, soapy water.
-One dish at a time.
-He just did the dishes.
+Hot, soapy water poured over his hands, cleaning one dish at a time, until the sink was empty.

 The next day he started writing again.
 He didn’t finish that day.
 But he did start again.

-Blocks are rarely removed quickly or suddenly, and my experience has nearly always been similar to Steven’s - taking small, deliberate, semi-consistent steps, eventually removes the block.
+Blocks are rarely removed quickly or suddenly, and my experience has nearly always been similar to Steven’s.
+Only by taking small, deliberate, semi-consistent steps, do those blasted blocks ever go away.

 I suggested that my friend begin by simply capturing every little interesting thought she had this week and finding a place to write it down.

-In a month, I bet she’ll have a entire notebook filled with the beginnings of a hundred songs.
+In a month, my bet is that she’ll have a entire notebook filled with the beginnings of a hundred songs.
 They won’t all be good, but I imagine there will be enough for an EP.
 We’ll see, I suppose.